Celts to the Creche: Day 18

 What I also discovered is that when you are a heretic, there are not many pretty icons or stained glass windows or illuminated manuscripts with your picture.
 You become invisible.
 At least he wasn’t burned at the stake like the so-called heretics of the Inquisition or the fall-out of the Reformation.

 Pelagius declared so-called “heretical” things like: “Look at the birds flying across the sky: God’s spirit dwells within them . . .
 Look at the fish in the river and the sea: God’s spirit dwells within them.
 There is no creature on earth in whom God is absent . . .
 The presence of God’s spirit in all living things is what makes them beautiful; and if we look with God’s eyes, nothing on the earth is ugly.”
 Pelagius wrote that the goodness of God shines out from all creation for “narrow shafts of divine light pierce the veil that separates heaven from earth.”
-He also taught about the value of soul friendship and that every newborn child has the presence of God within them.
+He also taught about the value of soul friendship and that “the image of God can be seen in every newborn child and that, although obscured by sin, it exists at the heart of every person, waiting to be released through the grace of God.”1

 Life: Pelagius, a Celtic monk, was born about 354 AD probably in Britain and was well educated there, which says something about the level of education available to British Christians in the 4th c. when the Romans abandoned Britain.
 He was fluent in both Greek and Latin and was a theological scholar.
 Pelagius spent time as an ascetic, which his teachings reflect.
 He left his homeland and headed to Rome in the 380’s where he was well known in Rome, both for the harsh asceticism of his public life as well as the power and persuasiveness of his speech.
 His reputation in Rome earned him praise early in his career from St. Augustine of Hippo, who referred to him as late as 411 as a “saintly man.”
 But by 415, these two were in a vicious public conflict that was never resolved.
 Jerome criticized Pelagius saying that he was a big, enthusiastic man, stupid from eating porridge and over-confident in his strength.
 He was also criticized for wearing his hair in some fashion that seemed inappropriate by Jerome.